piotrbelina/piotrbelina.com-hugo/content/blog/measuring-elapsed-time-in-go/index.md

   alt: "Measuring Elapsed Time in Go"
 ---

-To measure elapsed time in Go you can use following code.
+To measure elapsed time in Go, you can use following code.

 ```go
 package main